Smoke Bombs for Car Photography: How to Get Epic Automotive Shots

 The Engine Bay

-For a dramatic front shot, place smoke grenades near the front wheels or just in front of the grille.
-The smoke rises around the hood, creating a mysterious, powerful look.
+For a dramatic front three-quarter shot, place grenades on the ground near the front wheels or just ahead of the grille.
+The smoke rises around the hood for a mysterious, powerful look — keep the vent pointed away from the grille opening so the intake never breathes smoke.

 Product Recommendations